-Community college students are dynamic, mobile, and technology-savvy.
-When on campus, they move about while equipped with an array of mobility-enabled devices including PDAs, phones, and laptops.
-In contrast to the typical enterprise business environment, community colleges consist of a large student population that typically experiences a complete turnover every few years.
-Typical community college students tend to use new applications and the network for many aspects of their lives, demanding connectivity wherever they are.
-This connected generation is untethered from wired access connectivity and assumes the presence of a high-performance, reliable wireless LAN (WLAN) in all major campus areas.
+Today's enterprise worker is dynamic, mobile, and technology-savvy.
+When at the enterprise site, they move about while equipped with an array of mobility-enabled devices including PDAs, phones, and laptops.
+Business professionals tend to use state of the art applications and the enterprise network for many aspects of their lives, demanding connectivity, performance and network flexibility wherever they may be located.
+This connected generation of professionals is untethered from wired networks and typically assume that high-performance, reliable wireless LANs (WLANs) are present at all medium enterprise environments.

-The mobility design implemented by a community college must meet the needs of this mobile generation while also addressing the requirements of faculty, staff, administrators, and visitors.
-The challenge for community colleges is to create a robust, end-to-end, mobility-enabled network that supports their requirements at a cost that is within their often constrained budgets.
-Community colleges should be equipped with a mobility solution that supports the following:
+The mobility design implemented by a medium enterprise must meet the needs of these mobile workers while also addressing the requirements of guests and visitors.
+The challenge facing a medium enterprise is to create a robust, end-to-end, mobility-enabled network that supports their requirements at a cost that makes good business sense.
+Medium enterprises should be equipped with mobility solutions that support the following:

-- Secure communications between local and remote campus sites to support students, faculty, staff, administrators, and visitors, using the new generation of mobility-enabled devices and applications in the current marketplace - A scalable design model that can easily accommodate the addition of new campus buildings as well as existing building modifications - Built-in support for bandwidth-intensive, high-speed multimedia applications - Simplified management tools to facilitate maintenance of the system-wide mobility solution - The use of new tools and applications for mobile learning, collaboration, and campus operations

-• Effective communication with public safety first responders in the event of an emergency
+- Secure communications between local and remote sites to support employees, guests and visitors, using mobility-enabled devices and mobile applications - A scalable design model that can easily accommodate the addition of new local and remote buildings as well as modifications to existing buildings - Support for bandwidth-intensive, high-speed multimedia applications - Simplified management tools to facilitate system-wide mobility maintenance - The use of tools and applications for mobile conferencing, collaboration, and operations - Effective communication and inter operation with public safety first responders in the event of an emergency.

-In addition, each community college must remain competitive, differentiating itself from its peer institutions so as to attract and retain the best students and faculty.
-Students want to attend quality community colleges that provide technology services relevant to the way they live, work, and learn.
-They want to take full advantage of community college capabilities to facilitate their success while they are students, as well as when they are pursuing post-graduation placement.
-A community college with a pervasive, high-speed wireless network not only demonstrates technological leadership and innovation, but enables the deployment of innovative applications that improve learning, the streamlining of operations, collaboration enhancements, and productivity improvements.
+Medium enterprises must remain competitive and must differentiate themselves from their peers, both for competitive customer marketing purposes as well as to attract and retain the best employee talent.
+Prospective employees want to be part of medium enterprises that provide services relevant to the way they live, work, and spend their free time.
+They want to take full advantage of what the medium enterprise has to offer, in ways that serve to enhance both their quality of life and their individual success potential.
+A medium enterprise with a pervasive, high-speed wireless network not only provides technological leadership and innovation, but enables the deployment of innovative applications that streamline operations, enhance collaboration, and improve productivity.

-This mobile campus lifestyle helps to drive the need for careful wireless capacity and coverage planning.
-Keep in mind that the traditional scenario of a mass of students filing into a large lecture hall within a monolithic campus building is no longer the only learning environment seen within higher educational institutions.
-High performance, secure wireless technologies can enable "virtual classrooms" even in non-traditional settings, such as leased space in shopping malls, retail plazas, and even from homes and offices.
-School administrators need secure access to tools, records, and resources, as well as access to mobile voice capabilities throughout the campus.
-In addition, the expectation for secure, reliable, high-performance guest access by contractors, vendors, and other guests of the community college establishment has become a standard and expected component of doing business.
+This mobile enterprise lifestyle helps to drive the need for careful wireless capacity and coverage planning.
+Keep in mind that traditional offices and conference rooms are by no means the only environments seen within medium enterprises any longer.
+In fact, high performance, secure wireless technologies can enable "virtual offices" even in non-traditional settings such as leased space in professional buildings, temporary office spaces, and even in employee homes.
+Administrators need secure access to tools, records, and resources, as well as access to mobile voice capabilities throughout medium enterprise sites.
+Secure, reliable, and high-performance wireless guest access for contractors, vendors, and other guests of the medium enterprise has become a standard and expected part of modern-day mobile business environments.

-To meet these and other student, faculty, and guest needs, community colleges must evolve into mobility-enabled campuses and twenty-first century learning centers.
-The primary objectives of this document are the design considerations surrounding the requirements and expectations that must be considered when integrating mobility into the Cisco Community College reference design, as well as the tradeoffs required to facilitate the four service requirements stated previously.
-These design considerations form a critical part of the overall service fabric design model, shown in Figure 5-1.
+To meet these needs, medium enterprises must evolve into mobility-enabled local and remote sites and twenty-first century business centers.
+In support of this, this chapter discusses design considerations surrounding the requirements, expectations and trade-offs that must be taken into account when integrating mobility into the Cisco Medium Enterprise Design Profile.
+These design considerations form a critical part of the overall service fabric design model, as shown in Figure 4-1.